Calibrating Expressions of Certainty: Discussions

 \subsubsection{Acknowledgments}

-This work was supported by the Takeda Fellowship and the MIT–IBM Watson AI Lab.
+This work was supported by the Takeda Fellowship, the MIT–IBM Watson AI Lab, the MIT CSAIL-Wistron Program, and the MIT Jameel Clinic.
 We would like to thank Victor Ion Butoi, Maohao Shen, and Yoon Kim for the helpful discussions, as well as Atul B. Shinagare, Maria Alejandra Duran Mendicuti, and Steven Horng for their clinical insights.